bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Below, we present two algorithms for scalar multiplication on the above curve: one uses a simple fixed-window exponentiation without exploiting endomorphisms, while the other uses endomorphisms to accelerate computation.
-The execution of operations in both algorithms has a regular pattern in order to facilitate protection against timing and simple side channel attacks.
+The execution of operations in both algorithms has a regular pattern in order to enable constant-time implementations and protect against timing and simple side channel attacks.
 Both algorithms use the same addition and doubling formulas.

 First, we discuss explicit formulas and efficient projective coordinate representations.